 Triggers: The Secretary’s border plan must be operational before any RPIs may apply for adjustment of status.
 The Secretary must develop and implement a fencing plan ($1.5 billion); E-Verify must be mandatory and operational, and a biographic entry-exit system at air and seaports must be implemented before RPIs may adjust to permanent residence.

 Southwest Governors Commission: After five years, if the specified goals of 90% effectiveness and persistent surveillance have not been met, a Southern Border Security Commission will be established to make further recommendations for achieving these goals.
 The Commission would recommend up to $2 billion in additional DHS spending that would be available to achieve the border security goals if they have not yet been met.

 Additional Resources: To further ensure completion of these targets, Customs and Border Patrol personnel and resources will be increased, additional funding for border prosecutions in the Tucson sector are funded, and the authority of the National Guard to assist in border security operations is codified.

-DHS Oversight: To protect the integrity of the system, additional resources and training will be devoted to implementing a DHS-wide use of force policy and associated training in appropriate use of force and the impact of federal operations on border communities.
+DHS Oversight: To protect the integrity of the system, additional resources and training will be devoted to implementing a DHS-wide use of force policy and associated training and appropriate use of force and the impact of federal operations on border communities.
 A Border Oversight Taskforce is established to take testimony and conduct hearings in order to review and recommend changes to existing border policies.
 The current duties of the USCIS Ombudsman’s office will be expanded to encompass all DHS immigration functions.
-DHS will be required to issue regulations on racial profiling that are based on a study analyzing individualized data on DHS officers enforcement activity.
+DHS will be required to issue regulations on racial profiling that are based on a study analyzing individualized data on DHS officer’s enforcement activity.